ritah-nabunje/ritah-nabunje.github.io/_pages/interests.md

 author_profile: true
 ---

-# My Interests
+## Interests
-I have a growing interest in translational and implementation science, striving to bridge the gap between genomics research and clinical practice to improve patient outcomes.
-I am particularly dedicated to advancing equitable access to genomic medicine and ensuring its integration into healthcare systems worldwide, with a strong emphasis on underrepresented populations.
+I have developed a strong interest in the preacticalities of translating genomics advances for precision public health.

+I’m particularly drawn to science communication and policy advocacy as tools to bridge the gap between research, healthcare, and the communities they aim to serve.

+*This page is still under construction.*